 The Final Exam

-Click here to take out a blank sheet of paper and begin the Final Exam.
+Click here to begin the Final Exam.

 Your diploma is in the cache, along with your graduation present.

 The first rule of Dean's List is: You do not talk about Dean's List.